Foreign leaders, supporters bid farewell to Zimbabwe's Mugabe

 “Now, people are suffering.
 No one is controlling the prices in the shops.
 Our finance minister is trying to implement first-world policies which don’t work in third-world countries.”

+Mugabe’s death has made some Zimbabweans question what Mnangagwa has achieved in his two years in power.

-Mnangagwa’s government has taken steps to cut the budget deficit, remove subsidies on fuel and power and repeal laws curbing public and media freedoms, but those reforms and austerity measures have compounded ordinary people’s hardships.
+His government has taken steps to cut the budget deficit, remove subsidies on fuel and power and repeal laws curbing public and media freedoms, but those reforms and austerity measures have compounded ordinary people’s hardships.

 Mugabe was feted as a champion of racial reconciliation when he came to power in 1980 in one of the last African states to throw off white colonial rule.